-45. The Executive Committee shall be comprised of not less than seven (7) members and not more than fifteen (15) members and the Executive Committee Members shall comprise two (2) groups: the Core Executive and the Regional Executive.
+46. The Executive Committee shall be comprised of not less than seven (7) members and not more than fifteen (15) members and the Executive Committee Members shall comprise two (2) groups: the Core Executive and the Regional Executive.

-The core Executive is generally comprised of eight persons: the President, Past-President and six Vice Presidents (Government Affairs, Finance, Education, Services, Communications, and Global Health).
+The core Executive is generally comprised of eight persons: the President, Past-President and six Vice Presidents (Government Affairs, Finance, Education, Student Affairs, Communications, and Global Health).
 The number and roles of the core Executive shall be determined by the Executive Committee and shall not in any case number less than three.

 The regional Executive is generally comprised of from four to six persons and the number and regional representation may be altered to meet regional considerations prior to the elections by a two-thirds majority at the Annual General Meeting.
 A Notice of Motion to alter the number and/or mix of the regional Executive members must be distributed at least thirty (30) days prior to the Annual General Meeting.
 Student members and members-at-large of a Region shall be eligible to serve as an Executive Committee Member for that Region only.